ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 val range : ?step:int -> int -> int -> int list = <fun>
 ```

-Note the somewhat confusing syntax, switching between `?` and `~`.
+Note the somewhat confusing syntax switching between `?` and `~`.
 We'll
-talk about that in the next section.
-Here is how you call this function:
+talk about that in the next section, but here is how you call this function:

 ```ocaml
 # range 1 10;;